MintLabsDev/coin-flip-unity-example/README.md

 A simple coin flip game using feed protocol random number generator with Solana Unity SDK and rust solana-program package

-Implementing Feed Protocol RNG to your program is very easy.
+Implementing Feed Protocol RANDOM NUMBER GENERATOR PROGRAM (FPRNG) to your program is very easy.
 You derive the needed accounts and pass into the instruction.
-And then in your program make a CPI to Feed Protocal RNG.
+And then in your program make a CPI to FPRNG.
 In these simple example program we will cover every step of the implamaentation.
 Lets say you want to build an on-chain coin flip game.
 First user chooses heads or tails and send this decision to your coinflip program.
-Your coin flip program calls Feed Protocol RNG.
+Your coin flip program calls FPRNG.
-RNG program return a random number to your program.
+FPRNG return a random number to your program.
 You compare the returned random number with the user's decision in coinflip program.
 Finally coin flip program logs a message according to result.
 THIS ALL HAPPENS IN ONE TRANSACTION.
 You can store the random number in an account in your program.
 You can also try coinflip program on devnet and testnet

-Now lets take a look at how we use Feed Protocol RNG in coinflip game program
+Now lets take a look at how we use FPRNG in coinflip game program

 # Derivation of accounts